-Figure 1.18: PGA hazard curve for the example site with one source and a Gutenberg-Richter magnitude distribution.
+Figure 2.17: PGA hazard curve for the example site with one source and a Gutenberg-Richter magnitude distribution.

-Comparing Table 1.3 to Table 1.4, we can make several observations.
+tions.
 The first two columns of both tables are identical, as they are only describing the earthquake magnitudes and so are not affected by changes in the PGA level of interest.
-We see that all probabilities in the third column are much larger in Table 1.3 than in Table 1.4: the PGA threshold was lower in Table 1.3, so the probability of exceeding the threshold is therefore higher.
+We see that all probabilities in the third column are much larger in Table 2.3 than in Table 2.4: the PGA threshold was lower in Table 2.3, so the probability of exceeding the threshold is therefore higher.

-In Table 1.4, the probability of PGA > 1g is equal to zero for the smallest magnitude considered.
+In Table 2.4, the probability of PGA > 1g is equal to zero for the smallest magnitude considered.
 This means that considering even smaller magnitudes would have no impact on our final answer, because smaller magnitude earthquakes have effectively zero probability of causing a PGA greater than 1g.
-In Table 1.3, however, we see that even magnitude 5 earthquakes have a non-zero probability of causing PGA > 0.1g; this is somewhat worrisome because lower magnitude earthquakes could also cause PGA > 0.1g, so including them would have changed our answer.
+In Table 2.3, however, we see that even magnitude 5 earthquakes have a non-zero probability of causing PGA > 0.2g; this is somewhat worrisome because lower magnitude earthquakes could also cause PGA > 0.2g, so including them would have changed our answer.
 This suggests that the choice of the minimum considered earthquake can be important in some cases.
-We will return to this issue in Section 2.2.
+We will return to this issue in Section 3.2.

 By looking at the right-hand column of these tables, we can also identify the magnitudes that make the greatest contribution to the probability of exceeding the PGA level of interest.
 Each number in this column is a product of the probability of occurrence of some magnitude and the probability of exceedance of the PGA given that magnitude, which is equal to the probability of both events occurring (given that an earthquake has occurred).
-In Table 1.3, we see that the probabilities are largest for the small magnitudes; this is because small-magnitude earthquakes are much more likely to occur than large-magnitude earthquakes (as seen in column 2), and because these small-magnitude earthquakes have a reasonable probability of causing PGA > 0.1g.
-In Table 1.4, on the other hand, these small magnitude earthquakes have very small probabilities in the fourth column because they have a very small probability of causing PGA > 1g.
-In Table 1.4, the moderate- to large-magnitude earthquakes have the highest probabilities in the fourth column, because even though they are relatively rare, they are the only ones with significant probabilities of causing PGA > 1g.
+In Table 2.3, we see that the probabilities are largest for the small magnitudes; this is because small-magnitude earthquakes are much more likely to occur than large-magnitude earthquakes (as seen in column 2), and because these small-magnitude earthquakes have a reasonable probability of causing PGA > 0.2g.
+In Table 2.4, on the other hand, these small magnitude earthquakes have very small probabilities in the fourth column because they have a very small probability of causing PGA > 1g.
+In Table 2.4, the moderate- to large-magnitude earthquakes have the highest probabilities in the fourth column, because even though they are relatively rare, they are the only ones with significant probabilities of causing PGA > 1g.
 Intuitively, we can imagine that this information would be useful for identifying the earthquake scenarios most likely to damage a structure at the site of interest.
-We will revisit this information in a more quantitative manner in Section 2.1 below.
+We will revisit this information in a more quantitative manner in Section 3.1 below.

 For more complex sites than the simple cases shown in the above examples, the PSHA summations can quickly get lengthy.
 For this reason, PSHA is performed using computer software in all practical analysis cases.
 The software's purpose is to perform the calculations shown here, but for more complicated cases involving many earthquake sources, while also using modern ground motion prediction models that are much more complex than the one used here.
-Note that in the example above we used a relatively wide magnitude spacing of 0.25 units in our discretization in order to keep the length of Table 1.3 reasonably short.
+Note that in the example above we used a relatively wide magnitude spacing of 0.25 units in our discretization in order to keep the length of Table 2.3 reasonably short.
 When performing these calculations in a computer program, it is also easy to use a fine discretization of the magnitudes and distances of interest.

-Section 2 Extensions of PSHA
+3 Extensions of PSHA